Wolvinny/fursuit-fan-controller/README.md

 A fursuit fan controller, that can be manually triggered or when a set temperature is hit.
 I made this because i have a fan, which is quite powerful but i do not hear anything when its running. <br>
 I havent had much time to test and tune in the temps, this also depends from fursuit to fursuit, though i recommend to keep the warning temp and overheat temp within 10° from eachother.<br>
-The config is in °C, though the display can be adjusted to display °F
+The config is in °C, though this can can be adjusted to use °F
 ### The temps mentioned were the ones i used for testing.
 They need to be adjusted to your preferred temps as i doubt you'd want you and your suit to ever reach 60°C
 Features:
 - Manual fan control using a reed switch (i attached a magnet to my paw to trigger it)